physar/spherov2-bb8-examples/README.md

 In this usage-example several sensor-functions are called.
 THis is the documentation that can be found in the code:

-get_location():
+**get_location**: Provides the location where the robot is in space (x,y) relative to the origin, in centimeters.
+This is not
-        """Provides the location where the robot is in space (x,y) relative to the origin, in centimeters.
-This is not the distance traveled during the program, it is the offset from the origin (program start).
+        the distance traveled during the program, it is the offset from the origin (program start).

         ``get_location()['x']`` is the right (+) or left (-) distance from the origin of the program start, in